Get free access to

 The cooperation agreements have been introduced to the Polish tax system due to the Act on Resolving Double Taxation Disputes and Concluding of Advance Pricing Agreements of 14th November 2019.

-The cooperation agreement is designed to ensure that a taxpayer complies with tax law in conditions of transparency of undertaken activities and mutual trust and understanding between the tax authorities and the taxpayer, taking into account the nature of the taxpayer’s business.
+The cooperation agreement is intended to ensure that a taxpayer complies with tax law while maintaining transparency in their activities and mutual trust and understanding between the tax authorities and the taxpayer, taking into account the nature of the taxpayer’s business.

 The agreement may be concluded by taxpayers with revenues of at least 50 million EUR.
 The main benefits of the agreement are: